TsinjoCoding/udFramework-database/README.md

 }
 ```
 ## step 2: map a class with your table
-Let's assume thatwe have a table 'person' and has these columns:
+Let's assume that we have a table 'person' which has these columns:
 - id
 - name
 - birthday